mycargus/koala-tea/README.md

 ## Contributing

 We welcome and encourage contributions!
+See our [Contributing][contributing] doc for development instructions and more info.

+### Code of Conduct

 Please note that this project is released with a [Code of Conduct][conduct].
 By participating in this project you agree to abide by its terms.

 Open source depends on community involvement.
-As such we will not tolerate violations of the Contributor Code of Conduct.
+As such we will not tolerate violations of our Code of Conduct.
 If the owner of this project determines a person has violated those terms, then he will take any action he deems appropriate, including warning the offender or banning that person from all activity in this repository.

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the project team as soon as possible: koala.tea.project